intel/iot-js-api/api/ocf/README.md

 Introduction
 ------------
-This document presents a JavaScript API for [OCF](https://openconnectivity.org) [Core Specification](https://openconnectivity.org/resources/specifications).
+This document presents a JavaScript API for [OCF](https://openconnectivity.org) [Core Specification](https://openconnectivity.org/resources/specifications) version 1.0 (final) and 1.1.0 (draft).

+Since implementations may run on constrained hardware, examples use [ECMAScript 5.1](http://www.ecma-international.org/ecma-262/5.1/).

 The OCF specifies
   - the Core Framework for OCF core architecture, interfaces, protocols and services to enable OCF profiles implementation for IoT usages